IvS-KULeuven/ComboCode/README.md

 ## Installation
 Once the requirements are sorted out, you can get to work with ComboCode.
 You can download the code to your hard disk right away (or if you intend to submit code for this repository: fork the repo, and clone that -- see Developer's Manual below):
-* Clone the git repository to create a local copy, located in ~/ComboCode/ (or whichever location your prefer):
+* Clone the git repository to create a local copy, located in ~/ComboCode/ (or whichever location your prefer, replace ~/ with the parent folder you want):
-    - $ cd
+    - $ cd ~/
     - $ git clone https://github.com/IvS-KULeuven/ComboCode.git ComboCode

 * Copy the contents of the usr.dist/ folder to the usr/ folder.
 The usr/ folder contains user-specific settings that are not updated with the repository.
 Any changes made to the structure of those files will come through usr.dist/ and won't affect the usr/ folder, allowing the user to save personal settings before updating usr/ files.
 Note especially usr/Path.dat which contains all the relevant folders for ComboCode.